tech-sketch/SeqAL/docs/TUTORIAL_8_Stopper.md

 ## Stop by Budget

-Annotation cost a lot of money.
-Usually we will have a budget.
+Annotation costs a lot of money.
+Usually, we will have a budget.
 If we run out of budget, the active learning cycle will stop.

 Below is a demo to show how to use `BudgetStopper`.